matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

   	<p>Monitors that display visual information, even when calibrated, are inherently subjective in how they represent the visual information.
 Oscilloscopes provide an objective view of the signal by providing access to the luminance and chrominance electronic information.
 The two critical scopes for the assessment of both analog and digital video are a waveform monitor and a vectorscope.

 Waveform Monitor: [IMAGE]
-The waveform monitor allows you to measure the luminance (black and white) information of the video signal.
-A graticule is used to plot the information on a scale and allows one to see whether the black are too low in the signal (which may disrupt sync in an analog system) or the whites are two high (which would allow visual confirmation that the whites are “blown out” or exceed 100 IRE).
+The waveform monitor measures the luminance (black and white) information of the video signal.
+A graticule is used to plot the information on a scale and allows one to see whether the blacks are too low in the signal (which may disrupt sync in an analog system) or the whites are two high (which would allow visual confirmation that the whites are “blown out” or exceed 100 IRE).
-Vectorscope: [IMAGE]The vectorscope is a 360 degree color wheel that allows one to measure the hue and saturation of the chrominance information in the video signal.
-Known references like fleshtone, blue sky, etc can be used to see whether the chrominance information is being represented faithfully or may warrant re-transfer or processing done by a processing amplifier.</p>
+Vectorscope: [IMAGE]The vectorscope is a 360 degree color wheel that measures the hue and saturation of the chrominance information in the video signal.
+Known references like fleshtone, blue sky, etc. can be used to see whether the chrominance information is being represented faithfully or may warrant re-transfer or processing done by a processing amplifier.</p>
   </div>
 </li>
 <li>
   <div class="collapsible-header"><i class="material-icons">perm_device_information</i>Software</div>
   <div class="collapsible-body">
   	<p>Software is crucial in the assessment of your digital video material.
-It’s important to understand the basics of the software and how it functions to know whether your video is being processed and faithfully represented.
+It is important to understand the basics of the software and how it functions to know whether your video is being processed and faithfully represented.
 Typically, capture and editing software like Blackmagic’s Media Express, Adobe Premiere and Final Cut Pro X can be used to analyze the discrete portions of your video material and allows for an in-depth assessment of its basic characteristics (luminance, chrominance and audio).
-Free tools such as QCtools (REF) also allow for in depth assessment of your video files and have been developed for the archiving community.</p>
+Free tools such as QCtools (REF) also allow for in-depth assessment of your video files and have been developed for the archiving community.</p>
   </div>
 </li>
 <li>
   <div class="collapsible-header"><i class="material-icons">volume_up</i>Audio</div>
   <div class="collapsible-body">
   	<p>[IMAGE OF MONITORS AND METERS]
 Quality audio monitors and meters are also necessary in the assessment of video material.
 A pair of studio grade, near-field speakers is recommended for close listening to a piece.
-In addition, audio scopes using either the db or vu method of measurement are useful in looking at whether the audio is clipped, compressed or otherwise distorted as well as measuring whether the audio is in phase or not.</p>
+In addition, audio scopes using either the decibel (dB) or volume unit (VU) method of measurement are useful in looking at whether the audio is clipped, compressed or otherwise distorted as well as measuring whether the audio is in phase or not.</p>
   </div>
 </li>
 </ul>